Kat Bakrania, MSW

 pronouns: she/they

-Alicia is a mitigation specialist at YSRP.
-In this role, they partner with youth who face charges within the adult criminal justice system and provide comprehensive strategic mitigation services and case advocacy support.
+Alicia partners with youth who face charges within the adult criminal justice system and provides comprehensive strategic mitigation services and case advocacy support.
 They identify as an abolitionist and believe that just as our current system was created over time, a new and more humanizing system can be created in its place.
 Alicia has worked at the public defender office in Philadelphia doing mitigation work with individuals diagnosed with serious mental illness.
 Their work focuses on trauma, healing, personal autonomy, and transformative possibilities.
 They obtained their Bachelor’s degree from Penn State and a Master’s degree in social work from the University of Pennsylvania.
 Alicia was also a YSRP intern in 2018 and is very excited to be back.

 Bianca van Heydoorn